PocketCorporation/demo-repo/README.md

 Flex was only used to Row the elements and align items vertically.
 I was not so sure that justify content would ensure the horizontal pixel specs of the figma design.
 Or maybe I was taking pixel perfect too literally.

-Using live sass watch in vs code vs guld/grunt/webpack
+Using live sass watch in vs code for compliation.

 I greatly appreciate as much exposure as I can get to a professional workflow and expectations.
 Hopefully I can work with you all in the future or receive communications in order to prepare for the next hiring cycle or opening.